csswizardry/csswizardry.github.com/_posts/2018-11-09-css-and-network-performance.md

 ## Split Your Media Types

-So if achieving Critical CSS is proving quite tricky—and it probably is—another option we have is to split our main CSS file out into its individual Media Queries.
+So if achieving Critical CSS is proving quite tricky — and it probably is — another option we have is to split our main CSS file out into its individual Media Queries.
 The practical upshot of this is that the browser will…